Project-Vyre/another-create-wiki/docs/customizing_create/kubejs/kjs6/kjs_getting_started.md

 {% assign code_fence = code_fence | markdownify %}
 {% include fix_linenos.html code=code_fence %}

-Both of these shaped crafting table recipes are recreations of the vanilla recipe for the Iron Sword and Shears.
+Both of these shaped crafting table recipes are recreations of the vanilla recipe for the Iron Sword and Shears and include their Recipe ID.

 The letters between the single quotation marks are the "keys" which are then defined by the letter key definitions you provide below between the `{}` brackets after the crafting grid `[]` brackets.